Personal Executive Governance OS

 Agents, council, directives, outcomes

 You bring goals, constraints, and where things actually stand.
 Specialist agents — finance, health, career, home, and the rest — each argue their own case.
-The council reconciles them into one next directive; governance checks the call before you act; outcomes feed back in.
+The council reconciles them into one decision; governance checks the call; PEGO returns the next directive; outcomes feed back in.

 Environment and state are ongoing inputs, not a one-time setup step.
 Anticipation scans inspect upcoming events, seasonal maintenance, supplies, schedule conflicts, and recurring irritants before they become urgent.
 During the day, a weather change, completed directive, available time, or new concern can trigger fresh domain recommendations — and send the council back to work — without waiting for tomorrow's plan.